robin13/work-README/README.md

 I'm into wood working (I have an ever-expanding workshop), electronics (IoTs), RC model flying, gardening and outdoor sports.
 Nowadays sports have to be easy on my knees... they're not so fit any more... :(  I have a ton of hobbies I was once into and I find it difficult to let go of the paraphernalia... you never know, I might get into diving or sailing again one day!

-## The right spot
+## Right and wrong

-Right now I have a pretty clear idea of where the right spot is, and what is right and what is wrong.
-But I'm open to reassessing and re-defining what and where the right spot is.
+I usually have a strong opinion on what is right and what is wrong, but that opinion can be changed given persuasive evidence.

 ## Meetings